 As an information scholar, her work is located at the intersection of postcolonial and feminist science and technology studies (STS), critical data studies, history of computing, and environmental justice.
-Her work has been published in leading computing venues including ACM CHI, DIS, and PD and has been featured in Social Text and CoDesign.
+Her work has been published in leading computing venues including ACM CSCW, CHI, DIS, and PD and has been featured in Social Text and CoDesign.
 Her graduate studies and research have been funded by the National Science Foundation, Dow Sustainability Fellows Program, Rackham Graduate School and the International Institute at the University of Michigan.

 Cindy is the co-author of Technoprecarious, a multigraph written with Precarity Lab analyzing the role of digital technology in multiplying precarity.
 She was also the co-director of DoIIIT, an interactive design and making studio.
 She holds a Ph.D. in Information from the School of Information (UMSI) and a graduate certificate from the Science, Technology, and Society Program at the University of Michigan, Ann Arbor.